Dive Deeply into the Crop Circle Phenomenon…

 Crop Circle Explorers

-Crop Circle Explorers is a course which is run each week for 4 weeks.
-We meet for one session per week (same day and time each week) and each session lasts for 2 hours.
-Secondly.
+Crop Circle Explorers are a series of stand alone courses which run once a week for 4 weeks (same day and time each week) and each session lasts for 2 hours.

 Explore more Deeply